spences10/blog.scottspence.me/src/pages/2018/2018-01-04-wsl-setup/index.md

 date: "2018-01-04"
 title: "WSL setup"
 tags: ['information', 'guide', 'wsl', 'bash on windows']
-published: true
+published: false
 ---

-I nuked my laptop the other day I was having issues with bash on windows.
+I nuked my laptop the other day as I was having issues with bash on Windows.
-Related partly to using [nvm][slowbash] with WSL and something else that I'm sure I'll figure out eventually but as of right now I'm still not certain what it was that was causing the slowness.
+Related partly to using [nvm][slowbash] with WSL and something else that I'm sure I'll figure out eventually but as of right now I'm still not entirely certain what it was that was causing the slowness.

+So I have had to set up my development environment again from scratch, lukily for me I keep all of my settings and config information in a repo

 Here's how I set up Windows Subsystem Linux for my development environment.